Guide for Omega-3 fatty acids and their health benefits.

-*Except as noted, the USDA database does not specify whether fish are farmed or wild caught.
+*Except as noted, the USDA database does not specify whether fish is farmed or wild-caught.

 Cold-water fatty fish, such as salmon, mackerel, tuna, herring, and sardines, contain higher amounts of omega-3s than fish with a lower fat content—such as bass and cod.

-- Supplement usually contain 1 gram omega 3, taking daily it would correspond to eating three salmon meals per week.
+- Supplement usually contain 1 gram omega 3.
+Taking daily would correspond to eating three salmon meals per week.

 Higher concentrations of EPA and DHA than arachidonic acid (omega 6) shift the inflammation process toward less inflammatory activity.
-May be relevant in several diseases including rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis, lupus, multiple sclerosis and migraine headaches.
+It may be relevant in several diseases, including rheumatoid arthritis, Crohn’s disease, ulcerative colitis, psoriasis, lupus, multiple sclerosis and migraine headaches.
 [3,9]

 Heart and blood vessels:

 Omega–3 fatty acids may decrease triglycerides, lower blood pressure slightly, reduce blood clotting, decrease stroke and heart failure risk and reduce irregular heartbeats.[3,4,6]

 Omega-3s can readily go through the brain cell membrane and interact with mood-related molecules inside the brain.
 They also have anti-inflammatory actions that may help relieve depression.

 When comparing levels of omega-3 fatty acids in ADHD patients, studies found that ADHD patients have lower levels of omega-3 in their blood.
 Omega-3 are essential nutrients and necessary for proper brain function and development.
 Additionally, there is strong evidence that omega-3 supplements could have beneficial effects on ADHD.
 Omega-3s may enhance dopamine; dopamine is a neurotransmitter that ADHD medications work to increase.